| Ingeborg Bikker University of Twente

 w.l.f.vanderhoorn@utwente.nl

-for average number of erased edges in directed con
+for average number of erased edges in directed configuration model

 Abstract Models for